ned-procogia/GeoDiff/reqs.md

 #### Reqs for diagPoisBG:
-- The user input object, a GeoMx S4 class (either matrix or sparse matrix)
+- The user input object, a GeoMx S4 class
 - The user input an indicator variable on whether using results from multiple slides: split
 - The user input whether to adjust p value: padj (default TRUE)
 - The user input adjust p value method: padj_method (default "BH")